 Advisory Committee Members

-Iris Dovalina, COTA, Mission
+Iris Dovalina, COTA, Mission, TX

-Luis Martinez, OTR, Palmhurst
+Luis Martinez, OTR, Palmhurst, TX

 Occupational Therapy Assistant Associate of Applied Science